sheldonucr/ee260_lab/lab3/README.md

 * Your inverter parasitic view in Fig 71.

-* Your post simulation result
+* Your post simulation result in Fig 80.

-* Your 1-bit full adder gate schematic
+* Your 1-bit full adder schematic

-* Your 4-bit full adder gate schematic (with using hierarchical design)
+* Your 4-bit full adder schematic (with using hierarchical design)

-* Your 4-bit full adder test bench schematic for simulation ()

 * Your 1-bit full adder layout

-* Your 4-bit full adder layout
+* Your 4-bit full adder layout (with using hierarchical design)

 * An DRC Result with `no errors` for your 4-bit full adder